Ghee

-Ghee is a type of clarified butter, originating from India.
-It is commonly used for cooking, as a traditional medicine, and for Hindu religious rituals.
+Ghee (Hindi: घी, /hi/) is a type of clarified butter, originating in the Indian Subcontinent.
+It is a widely used butter for cooking especially in Indian cuisines and in Hindu religious rituals.
+Typically made from cow butter or buffalo butter, ghee is favoured for its nutty flavour and high smoke point allowing it to be heated at high temperatures without burning.

 Description

 Ghee is typically prepared by simmering butter, skimming any impurities from the surface, then pouring and retaining the clear liquid fat while discarding the solid residue that settles at the bottom.
 Spices can be added for flavour.
 The texture, colour, and taste of ghee depend on the quality of the butter, the milk used in the process, and the duration of boiling.

 Etymology

 The word ghee is borrowed from the Hindi word घी (ghī), which comes from घृत (', /sa/) 'clarified butter'; traditionally derived from the root घृ, ghṛ-, 'to sprinkle', and so cognate with the Ancient Greek word χριστός (khristós, 'rubbed, anointed'), from which the English word Christ is derived.

-In Hinduism
+Religious use

 Traditionally, ghee is made from bovine milk, either cow or water buffalo, and has been used in rituals since the Vedic period.
 It is a sacred requirement in Vedic yajña and homa (fire rituals), through the medium of Agni (fire) to offer oblations to various deities (See: Yajurveda).

 Fire rituals are utilised for ceremonies such as marriage and funerals.
 Ghee is required in Vedic worship of mūrtis (divine deities), with aarti (offering of ghee lamp) called diyā or dīpa and for Pañcāmṛta (Panchamruta) where ghee along with mishri, honey, milk, and dahi (curd) is used for bathing the deities on the appearance day of Krishna on Janmashtami, Śiva (Shiva) on Mahā-śivarātrī (Maha Shivaratri).
 There is a hymn to ghee.
 In the Mahabharata, the Kaurava were born from pots of ghee.

 Ghee is also used in bhang in order to heat the cannabis to cause decarboxylation, making the drink psychoactive.

 In Buddhist scripture, stages of dairy production are used as metaphors for stages of enlightenment.
 The highest-stage product, sarpir-maṇḍa, is theorised to be ghee or clarified butter.

+In ancient Mesopotamia, ghee was used in the ritual of Mîs-pî.